-As at December 31, 2021 and 2020, the Bank's deposit liabilities, bills payable and accrued and other liabilities are classified under this as disclosed in Notes 12, 13 and 15.
+As at December 31, 2022 and 2021, the Bank's deposit liabilities and accrued and other liabilities are classified under this as disclosed in Notes 12 and 15.

 Amortized Cost and EIR method

 The amortized cost of a financial asset is the amount at which the financial asset is measured at initial recognition minus the principal repayments, plus the cumulative amortization using the EIR method of any difference between that initial amount and the maturity amount, adjusted for any loss allowance.
 The gross carrying amount of a financial asset is the amortized cost of a financial asset before adjusting for any loss allowance.